Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Experiment

 \subsection{In-context Selection Results}

-\hq{In addition to random in-context sample selection results presented above, we explore whether the advanced in-context sample selection methods can enhance the robustness of CausalLMs to the order of in-context examples.
-We further study the effects of our proposed \textbf{InfoAC} based on the candidate pools or selected samples from those advanced in-context example selection methods.
-Specifically, we focus on KNN and One-Shot approaches:} \begin{itemize} \item \textbf{K-Nearest Neighbors~(KNN)}~\citep{Liu2021WhatMG,Gao2021MakingPL}: A subset of the training set is set aside as the candidate pool, with an equal number of samples for each label to ensure balance.
-Given a test sample, RoBERTa~\citep{Liu2019RoBERTaAR} is adopted to encode the test sample and each candidate sample.
-Next, the cosine similarity is computed between the test case's representation and the representations of all candidate samples.
-We categorize the candidate samples by their labels and select an equal number of samples with the highest similarity from each label category to serve as in-context samples. \item \textbf{One-Shot}~\citep{Chang2022DataCA}: We reserve 50 samples from the training set to serve as a validation set, denoted as $D_{dev}$.
-The remaining training samples are individually utilized as prompts for one-shot in-context learning, with each sample's score determined by its ICL accuracy on $D_{dev}$.
-The top-ranked training samples are selected as the candidate pool. \end{itemize}
+In addition to random in-context example selection results presented above, we explore whether the advanced in-context example selection methods can enhance the robustness of CausalLMs to the order of in-context examples.
+Specifically, we focus on KNN and One-Shot approaches: \begin{itemize} [leftmargin=0pt,itemsep=-3pt,topsep=2pt] \item \textbf{K-Nearest Neighbors~(KNN)}~\citep{Liu2021WhatMG,Gao2021MakingPL}: KNN aims to select the semantically closest samples from the candidate pool as in-context examples for each test case.
+Given a test sample and a candidate pool, an LM is adopted to encode the test sample and each candidate sample.
+Next, the cosine similarity is computed between the test query's representation and the representations of all candidate queries.
+The samples with the highest similarity serve as in-context examples. \item \textbf{One-Shot}~\citep{Chang2022DataCA}: One-shot aims to find a candidate pool that contains higher-quality samples.
+It reserves a small set $D_{dev}$ from the training set to serve as a pseudo validation set.
+The remaining training samples are individually utilized as demonstrations for one-shot in-context learning, with each sample's score determined by its ICL accuracy on $D_{dev}$.
+The top-ranked samples are selected as the candidate pool. \end{itemize} The implementation details are provided in Appendix~\ref{InContextSelectionDetails}.
+Table~\ref{InContextSelectionSST5} presents the results of applying the KNN and One-shot approaches on the SST-5 dataset, while Table~\ref{InContextSelectionNext} displays the results on the Sequence Next Term dataset.
+It's evident that employing more effective methods for selecting in-context examples can enhance the model's overall performance, as seen in the increase in majority voting accuracy.
+However, these improvements do not address the model's inherent sensitivity to the order of demonstrations.
+The high sensitivity of CausalLMs to the order of demonstrations stems from the model's architecture, specifically the auto-regressive attention masks.
+After applying \textbf{InfoAC}, significant improvements are noticeable across a range of metrics, including majority voting accuracy.

-We perform experiments on the SST-2 and RTE datasets, with the same in-context learning setup as the main experiments.
-For the KNN baseline method, the candidate pool is randomly selected from the training set, ensuring an equal number of samples for each label.
-As for the one-shot baseline method, we score all training samples on the RTE dataset that do not appear in the $D_{dev}$ dataset to create the candidate pool.
-Regarding SST-2, given the extensive size of the training dataset, only 5000 training samples are assessed. \hq{Our \textbf{InfoAC} shares the same candidate pool and selected examples using either KNN or One-Shot.}